TapasmitaPattanaik14/clone/backend/markdown/Unit_5_EVS.md

 | It is common among coal miners due to the inhalation of carbon particulates which lead to Lung Cancer. |

 The document also includes two images:
-1. An image of industrial smokestacks emitting pollution into the air at sunset.
+1. An image of industrial smokestacks emitting pollution into the air at sunset or sunrise.
 2. An image of a polluted beach with a large amount of garbage and debris washed up on the shore.

+These images visually represent examples of air pollution and water pollution respectively, reinforcing the textual content of the document.
 # AIR POLLUTION

 Degradation of air quality and natural atmospheric condition constitute air pollution.
 The air pollutant may be a gas or particulate matter.